Feora1343/task_to_do_app/README.md

   - :ballot_box_with_check: `DELETE` database
 - :ballot_box_with_check: Matching PUT on client side which will update task as incomplete

-- :black_square_button: Publish this app to Heroku :bangbang:**PRO**:bangbang:
+- :ballot_box_with_check: Publish this app to Heroku :bangbang:**PRO**:bangbang:
-- :black_square_button: Adjust logic so completed tasks are at bottom of the page, incomplete tasks near the top of the page :bangbang:**PRO**:bangbang:
+- :ballot_box_with_check: Adjust logic so completed tasks are at bottom of the page, incomplete tasks near the top of the page :bangbang:**PRO**:bangbang:
 - :ballot_box_with_check: Add a due date to tasks and put items still incomplete near the top of the container, oldest dates first **I decided to sort by priority instead of date** :bangbang:**PRO**:bangbang:
-- :black_square_button: Highlighting overdue task will highlight it in red **I decided to make this move to a completed list section to serve as an indicator** :bangbang:**PRO**:bangbang:
+- :ballot_box_with_check: Highlighting overdue task will highlight it in red **I decided to make this move to a completed list section to serve as an indicator** :bangbang:**PRO**:bangbang:

 # To Do App
 Hello Primers!